2022 Instructions for Form 589 Nonresident Reduced Withholding Request

-- Corporations not qualified through the California Secretary of State to do business in California or having no permanent place of business in California.
+- Corporations not qualified through the California Secretary of State (CA SOS) to do business in California or having no permanent place of business in California.

 - Partnerships or limited liability companies (LLCs) with no permanent place of business in California.

-- Any trust without a resident grantor, beneficiary, trustee, or estates where the decedent was not a California resident.
+- Any trust without a resident grantor, beneficiary, or trustee, or estates where the decedent was not a California resident.

 - Foreign refers to non-U.S.

 Use Form 589 to request a reduction in the standard 7% withholding amount that is applicable to California source payments made to nonresidents.

 Do not use Form 589 to request a reduced withholding amount if you are a seller of California real estate.
 Sellers use Form 593, Real Estate Withholding Statement.
 For more information, get Form 593.

-A foreign partner may request to reduce or eliminate withholding of California tax on Effectively Connected Taxable Income (ECTI) from California sources allocable to a foreign partner (Federal Treasury Regulation 1.1446‑6).
+A foreign partner may request to reduce or eliminate withholding of California tax on ECTI from California sources allocable to a foreign partner (Treas.
+Reg.
+Section 1.1446‑6).
 The foreign partner must first file with the partnership federal Form 8804-C, Certificate of Partner-Level Items to Reduce Section 1446 Withholding.
 Then the foreign partner must sign and send Form 589 to the FTB along with a signed copy of federal Form 8804-C. The FTB will review the request within 21 business days.
 If the request is approved, the partnership remits the reduced withholding amount to the FTB along with Form 592‑A, Payment Voucher for Foreign Partner or Member Withholding.